denyingmxd/CFPNet/README.md

 # CFPNet: Improving Lightweight ToF Depth Completion via Cross-zone Feature Propagation
 ###  [Paper]

 The paper has been accepted to 3DV 2025.
-I will provide the link to the paper once it is available either from the conference or Arxiv.
+The arxiv version of the paper is at [here](https://arxiv.org/abs/2109.14894).

 ### Installation